 Abstract

 Resource stewardship has important implications both in terms of health care costs as well as patient safety.
 Currently, there is limited formal teaching in the undergraduate curriculum in Canadian medical schools addressing this topic.
-Recently, Choosing Wisely Canada, has launched a student campaign to integrate choosing wisely concepts into the curriculum hoping to challenge medical students into thinking about value-based health care and patient safety.
+Recently, Choosing Wisely Canada has launched a student campaign to integrate Choosing Wisely concepts into the curriculum hoping to challenge medical students into thinking about value-based health care and patient safety.
 This article is written in order to raise awareness for the need of resource stewardship education, including associated test costs and its impact on the health care system.
 The strategies currently being implemented at the University of Ottawa will also be discussed.

 Background

+One solution to continue to deliver optimal health within the constraints of a budget-limiting system is eliminating unnecessary tests and procedures that do not add value to the care of the patient.
 Resource stewardship plays a very important role in delivering high-quality and cost-effective medical care.
-Unnecessary testing is not only detrimental to the health care system, but could also cause significant harm to the patient.
+Unnecessary testing and treatment is not only detrimental to the health care system, but could also cause significant harm to the patient.
 For example, the Cochrane group reported that a slightly higher blood pressure than normal does not cause increased risk of strokes or cardiac infarcts, but overmedication can lead to side effects in a subset of patients [1].
 Current research shows that up to 30% of services offered in the United States are indeed unnecessary [2].
 Another recent study recorded the responses of graduating residents with regards to their knowledge of test costs, and only 4.3% strongly agreed that they were aware of the costs and 70% stated that they would reconsider ordering if they had more knowledge about the costs [3].
 These results indicate that residents are self-aware of the limitations in their knowledge about test costs and, if better informed, would reconsider ordering the tests which do not add value to patient care.
 This clearly indicates that more formal teaching about cost effective care is needed at both the undergraduate and graduate levels.

 Resource Stewardship Initiatives